 - Short Term – Fast acting items that you can do for a quick credit boost.

 - Long Term – Actions you should take because even though they take time to see results, they are strong indicators to credit card issuers of good credit.

 - Ongoing – Things you should always be doing to maintain a healthy credit history and good credit score.

 Short Term: The Fastest Ways to Boost Your Credit Score

 Sometimes your credit score is just on the line, just a few points shy of bigger and better credit options.
 If you had an option to boost your credit score fast you might qualify for auto loans, student loans, better interest rates or higher credit limits.

-Well there are two options in that can give you an instant boost or near-instant boost to your credit score.
+Well, there are two options that can give an instant boost or near-instant boost to your credit score.